 C. 10b5-1 Plans.
 Rule 10b5-1 provides a defense from insider trading liability under SEC Rule 10b-5.
-To be eligible for this defense, an insider may enter into a "10b5-1"

-plan" for trading in Company securities.
+To be eligible for this defense, an insider may enter into a "10b5-1 plan" for trading in Company securities.
 If the plan meets the requirements of Rule 10b5-1, Company securities may be purchased or sold without regard to certain insider trading restrictions.
 To comply with the Company's insider trading policy, a 10b5-1 plan must be approved by the General Counsel and meet the requirements of Rule 10b5-1.
 In general, a 10b5-1 plan must be entered into at a time when there is no undisclosed material information or the commencement of trades under the 10b5-1 plan must be delayed until a time that any Inside Information existing when the plan was established has ceased to be Inside Information.
 Once the plan is adopted, the Insider must not exercise any further influence over the amount of securities to be traded, the price at which they are to be traded or the date of the trade.
 The plan must either specify the amount, pricing and timing of transactions in advance or delegate discretion on these matters to an independent third party.
-The Company reserves the right to disclose publicly the terms of a 10b5-1 plan, including in filings with the SEC.
+The Company reserves the right to disclose publicly the terms of a 10b5-1 trading plan, including in filings with the SEC.
+The General Counsel may impose additional restrictions on the terms and adoption of a 10b5-1 trading plan adopted by an Insider.

 D. Other Guidance Regarding Trading.
 To promote compliance with the applicable laws and this Policy, you should view all of your transactions in the Company's securities as involving investment decisions - not speculation.
 "In-and-out" trading of the Company's securities is therefore discouraged.
 This Policy applies irrespective of: (1) whether the Inside Information was acquired from an Insider; (2) whether the Inside Information was acquired during the course of a person's activities on behalf of the Company; (3) whether the trading at issue is personal in nature or for the benefit of a third party; and, (4) whether the conduct at issue violates the statutory and legal prohibitions against insider trading or tipping.
-The Policy should not, however, be construed to create legal duties that would not otherwise exist.
+The Policy should not, however, be construed to create criminal or civil legal duties that would not otherwise exist; the Policy does, however, impose obligations that are conditions of employment or continued relationship with the Company.